Social Media Best Practices

 Good Photography is Key

 Instagram is primarily a photo sharing website, and the highest quality videos and photos engage the best.
 Thankfully, modern smartphones have cameras that provide high quality as long as you follow some basic rules of composition.
 It is a good idea to use a photo editing software before posting images.
 If you aren’t comfortable using Adobe Photoshop, editing apps such as Afterlight and Canva are free and easy to use.
-Images appear in users’ feeds as 1080 pixels wide by 1080 pixels tall.
+Images appear in users’ feeds as 1080 pixels wide by 1350 pixels tall, and 1080 pixels wide by 608 pixels tall.

 Post Content that Engages with your Audience